 How To Make Marinated Tomatoes

-Simple, tasty and healthy, these tomatoes will soon take up permanent real estate in your refrigerator.
-Follow the below steps to nail the recipe:
+Simple, tasty and healthy, these easy tangy tomatoes require minimal ingredients and will soon take up permanent real estate in your refrigerator.

-- Peel the skin off each tomato and cut into fourths.
+- Peel & Slice the Tomatoes: Peel the skins off the tomatoes and cut them into fourths.

 Serving Marinated Tomatoes

-Marinated pickles don’t have the same shelf life as pickled tomatoes.
-This means they will stay fresh for up to two weeks when stored in your refrigerator.
-Keep them in airtight mason jars for the best results.
+It’s worth noting that these marinated tomatoes don’t have the same shelf life as pickled tomatoes.
+This means they will stay fresh for up to two weeks tops when stored in your fridge.
+Keep them in airtight canning jars for the best results.

 More Tomato Salad Recipes